BilhaNanetia/sales-and-inventory/README.md

 - **Reporting:**
     - Get daily, weekly, monthly, and yearly totals for sales.
 - **Low Stock Alerts:**
-    - Identify items with low stock levels to prevent inventory shortages.
+    - Identify items with low stock levels to prevent inventory shortages;items that are less than or equal to 10 in quantity
 ## Technology Stack
 - Backend:
   - Python 3.x